robur-coop/miou/README.md

 I/O and the resources of a system.
 Mutexes, conditions or semaphores can also suspend the execution of a program.
-Our documentation and tutorials explain those cases that we consider *marginal* in the interest of internalizing suspension mecanism rather than exporting it to the user (but which are equally important in the design of an application).
+Our documentation and tutorials explain those cases that we consider *marginal* in the interest of internalizing suspension mechanism rather than exporting it to the user (but which are equally important in the design of an application).

 ## Genesis